Emotional Toxins: Understanding How the Body Digests Emotions

 A powerful way to manage emotions is to understand them better.
 Emotions don’t just happen to us; we have a say in how we respond to them.
 For example, instead of reacting impulsively to anger, you can practice responding with empathy and understanding.
 Similarly, instead of letting fear and anxiety take over, you can learn to calm yourself down and focus on positive outcomes.

 When you experience intense emotions, your body produces cortisol, commonly known as the stress hormone.
 If this happens frequently and in high amounts, cortisol can damage your cells and lead to chronic health conditions.
-Several techniques can help with emotional regulation, such as mindfulness, cognitive-behavioural therapy, and physical exercise.
+Several techniques can help with emotional regulation, such as mindfulness, cognitive-behavioral therapy, and physical exercise.

 It’s important to remember that managing thoughts and emotions is not a one-time fix.
 It’s an ongoing process that requires patience and persistence.
 Some people find it helpful to keep a journal of their thoughts and emotions or to work with a therapist who can provide additional guidance and support.